Last Updated on October 29, 2022 by homeguide

 Different planers come at different prices, have different features, and are built to varying standards.
-Here’s our breakdown of what you need to know about main types of planers and how they can benefit you.
+Here’s our breakdown of what you need to know about the main types of planers and how they can benefit you.

-Benchtop planers or lunchbox planers are box-shaped power tools placed on a benchtop and are used for reducing thickness of boards.
+Benchtop planers or lunchbox planers are box-shaped power tools placed on a benchtop and are used for reducing the thickness of boards.
 They are made with metal housing and a base for stable working.

 A lunchbox planer’s compact size makes it easy to get them to your job location as they are lightweight and easier to handle than a full-size commercial planer.

 Benchtop planers are a great choice for small woodworking businesses, especially those that don’t have the space or resources to dedicate to large floor-standing machines.
 Being “benchtop” means they can simply be placed on your workbench or another flat surface without being bolted down.